F5Networks/terraform-provider-bigip/website/docs/index.html.markdown

 ### Requirements

 This provider uses the iControlREST API.
-Make sure that is installed and enabled on your F5 before proceeding.
+All the resources are validated with BigIP v12.1.1

 ## Example